lbguilherme/crystal-js/README.md

 ## Building your project

 You can use `shards install` and then build with `lib/web/scripts/build.sh src/main.cr`.
+Use the `--release` flag for an optimized build.

 Alternatively, you can use the following steps to do the same thing manually:

 1. Build the Crystal compiler from source, from PR [#10870](https://github.com/crystal-lang/crystal/pull/10870).